This story is part of a partnership with Advocate Condell Centre Club.

-I had a membership to what some would consider an elite gym.
+I had a membership with what some would consider an elite gym.
 It was a mecca of hard bodies that sold giant tubs of magic protein powder and amino acids.
-This gym catered to a dedicated clientele of competitive body builders, and even the locker rooms sparkled from the light reflected off the hammered copper sinks.
+This gym catered to a dedicated clientele of competitive bodybuilders, and even the locker rooms sparkled from the light reflected off the hammered copper sinks.

 Despite having recently conquered daunting athletic feats, my emotional fitness had not caught up with my physical fitness.

 I imagined that everyone was staring at me when I walked onto the gym floor.
 While working out on the cardio deck, I could never keep my eyes off of other people’s dashboards.
 If my neighbor was running at 6 mph, well darn it, I had to run at 6.2 mph.
 I would show them I belonged!

 I was convinced people were actually counting my bicep curls or assessing my form on the power tower.
 While at the time I could fit into a size medium athletic tank, I was constantly pulling and readjusting my clothes for fear a roll or crease would reveal itself, like a giant blinking red arrow that would announce “Intruder Alert!”

 Fast forward eight years… I am now at my highest adult weight and I could care less what level your elliptical machine is on.
 I’m far too busy cycling through Provence-Alpes-Côte d’Azur on the screen of my stationary bike at the Centre Club in Gurnee.
 Frankly, I’m more concerned about raising my own heart rate than knowing yours.